mehull-26/Reson-ResolutionEnchancementMicroscopy/Readme.md

 **Reson** seeks to unify computational optics and microscopy under one framework —
 enabling software-based resolution enhancement through **accurate physical modeling**, **multi-channel data fusion**, and **illumination-structured reconstruction**.
-Its ultimate aim is to extend the optical limits of microscopy without altering the hardware.
+Its ultimate aim is to extend the optical limits of microscopy.